rancher/rancher-docs/versioned_docs/version-2.10/api/workflows/projects.md

 EOF
 ```

-To ensure a unique project ID, use `metadata.generateName`, but note that `kubectl apply` does not work with `metadata.generateName`, so `kubectl create` must be used instead.
-Alternatively, specifying the `metadata.name` is allowed, but will get denied if there already exists a project with that name.

-The field `spec.displayName` is the name used for the project in the UI.
-The field `metadate.name` will be used in it's absence.
+When creating a new project, you have two primary options for setting the name:

+- **Automatic Generation:** Use `metadata.generateName` to ensure a unique project ID.
+However, note that you must use `kubectl create` (instead of `kubectl apply`) with this option, as `kubectl apply` does not support it.
+- **Manual Naming:** You can explicitly set the project ID using `metadata.name`.
+If a project with that exact name already exists, the name request is denied.
+The display name seen in the UI is set by `spec.displayName`.
+If `spec.displayName` is not provided, the field `metadata.name` is used instead.

 Set `metadata.namespace` and `spec.clusterName` to the ID for the cluster the project belongs to.